 Trademarks establish you as the owner of your product or service and also help you create a brand.

-Chemicals used in industry is a pretty broad category within class 1.
-Many of the chemicals protected in class 1 are raw materials or adhesives.
+Many of the chemicals protected in Class 1 are raw materials or adhesives.
 These two types of goods are often used in industrial processes.

 Some examples of these include: